| Oracle9iAS Reports Services Publishing Reports to the Web Release 2 (9.0.2) Part Number A92102-01 |

 rwclient [ACCESSIBLE] [ARRAYSIZE] [AUTHID] [AUTOCOMMIT] [BCC] [BLANKPAGES] [BUFFERS] [CACHELOB] [CC] [CELLWRAPPER] [CMDFILE] [COPIES] [CUSTOMIZE] [DATEFORMATMASK] [DELIMITED_HDR] [DELIMITER] [DESFORMAT] [DESNAME] [DESTINATION] [DESTYPE] [DISTRIBUTE] [EXPIRATION] [EXPRESS_SERVER] [FROM] [IGNOREMARGIN] [JOBNAME] [JOBTYPE] [LONGCHUNK] [MODE] [MODULE|REPORT] [NONBLOCKSQL] [NOTIFYFAILURE] [ONFAILURE] [ONSUCCESS] [ORIENTATION] [PAGESIZE] [PDFCOMP] [PDFEMBED] [READONLY] [REPLYTO] [REPORT|MODULE] [ROLE] [RUNDEBUG] [SCHEDULE] [SERVER] [SUBJECT] [TOLERANCE] [TRACEMODE] [TRACEOPTS] [USERID]

-command runs a report using the Oracle9iAS Reports Services in-process server.
+The rwrun command runs a report using the Oracle9iAS Reports Services in-process server.
 When you run a .rep file, the PL/SQL is already compiled and will not be recompiled.
 If you are running an .rdf file, the PL/SQL is automatically recompiled, if necessary.
 It becomes necessary if the report wasn't compiled and saved from the Reports Builder or the platform or version on which you were running the report is incompatible with the platform on which it was last compiled and saved.

 The brackets surrounding each keyword in this list are there to create a separation between keywords and has no other significance.